EmilienDupont/vertexcoverexample/README.md

 3. Add some nodes with by clicking your mouse in the demo area.

-4. Click "Compute Edge Cover" to find the minimal edge cover.
+4. Click "Compute Vertex Cover" to find the minimal vertex cover.

 # Performing an optimization

-To just solve the edge cover model (without running a web server) do:
+To just solve the vertex cover model (without running a web server) do:

 ```
 make test